-- "(i) it is each Athlete's personal duty to ensure that no Prohibited Substance enters his body.
-Accordingly, it is not necessary that intent, fault, negligence or knowing Use on the Athlete's part be demonstrated in order to establish an anti-doping rule violation for Use of a Prohibited Substance or a Prohibited Method. - (ii) the success or failure of the Use or Attempted Use of a Prohibited Substance or Prohibited Method is not material.
-It is sufficient that the Prohibited Substance or Prohibited Method was Used, or Attempted to be Used, for an antidoping rule violation to be committed." - 3.4.
+(ii) the success or failure of the Use or Attempted Use of a Prohibited Substance or Prohibited Method is not material.
+It is sufficient that the Prohibited Substance or Prohibited Method was Used, or Attempted to be Used, for an antidoping rule violation to be committed."

+- 3.4.
 Use within the meaning of Rule 32.2(b) of the IAAF Competition Rules can be established "by any reliable means, including but not limited to admissions, evidence of third Persons, witness statements, experts reports, documentary evidence, conclusions drawn from longitudinal profiling and other analytical information" (Rule 33.3 of the IAAF Competition Rules). - 3.5.
-In the present case, the 2015 LIMS data and underlying Analytical Data show that DHCMT was detected in samples collected from the Athlete in 2012.
-This clear and reliable evidence shows that the Athlete used Prohibited Substances in breach of Rule 32.2(b) of the IAAF Competition Rules. - 3.6.
-In addition, the AIU notes that, when confronted with the anti-doping rule violations, the Athlete did not provide any explanation for them.
-In addition, having failed to request a hearing, the Athlete was deemed to have accepted the anti-doping rule violations. - 3.7.
-In view of the above, it is clear that the Athlete committed anti-doping rule violations in breach of Rule 32.2(b) of the IAAF Competition Rules. - C) Applicable Consequences a.
-Period of Ineligibility

-- 3.8.
-The present anti-doping rule violations constitute together the Athlete's first violation.
+In the present case, the 2015 LIMS data and EDP Evidence show that DHCMT was detected in a sample collected from the Athlete in 2012.
+This clear and reliable evidence shows that the Athlete used a Prohibited Substance in breach of Rule 32.2(b) of the IAAF Competition Rules. - 3.6.
+In addition, the AIU notes that, when confronted with the anti-doping rule violation, the Athlete did not provide any explanation.
+In addition, having failed to request a hearing, the Athlete was deemed to have accepted the anti-doping rule violation. - 3.7.
+In view of the above, it is clear that the Athlete committed an anti-doping rule violation in breach of Rule 32.2(b) of the IAAF Competition Rules. - C) Applicable Consequences - a.
+Period of Ineligibility - 3.8.
+The present anti-doping rule violation constitutes the Athlete's first violation.
 In this respect, Rule 40.2 of the IAAF Competition Rules sets out that "[t]he period of Ineligibility imposed for a violation of [...]
 32.2(b) (Use or Attempted Use of a Prohibited Substances or Prohibited Method) [...], unless the conditions for eliminating or reducing the period of Ineligibility as provided in Rules 40.4 and 40.5, or the conditions for increasing the period of Ineligibility as provided in Rule 40.6 are met, shall be as follows: First Violation: Two (2) years' Ineligibility." - 3.9.
-Pursuant to Rule 40.6 of the IAAF Competition Rules, if it is established that "aggravating circumstances are present which justify the imposition of a period of Ineligibility greater than the standard sanction, then the period of Ineligibility otherwise applicable shall be increased up to a maximum of four (4) years unless the

-Athlete or other Person can prove to the comfortable satisfaction of the hearing panel that he did not knowingly commit the anti-doping rule violation."
+Pursuant to Rule 40.6 of the IAAF Competition Rules, if it is established that "aggravating circumstances are present which justify the imposition of a period of Ineligibility greater than the standard sanction, then the period of Ineligibility otherwise applicable shall be increased up to a maximum of four (4) years unless the Athlete or other Person can prove to the comfortable satisfaction of the hearing panel that he did not knowingly commit the anti-doping rule violation." - 3.10.
+Examples of aggravating circumstances include the following per Rule 40.6(a) of the IAAF Competition Rules: "the Athlete or other Person committed the antidoping rule violation as part of a doping plan or scheme, either individually or involving a conspiracy or common enterprise to commit anti-doping rule violations; the Athlete or other Person used or possessed multiple Prohibited Substances or Prohibited Methods or used or possessed a Prohibited Substance or Prohibited Method on multiple occasions; a normal individual would be likely to enjoy performance-enhancing effects of the anti-doping rule violation(s) beyond the otherwise applicable period of Ineligibility; the Athlete or other Person engaged in deceptive or obstructing conduct to avoid the detection or adjudication of an anti-doping rule violation."